 Andrew is the Managing Partner and has set up a number of successful companies in his career.
 He has consulted with and advised many well-known public and private leaders.
 In 2003 Andrew published his book “The Working Journey” and in 2013, a second book Organisational Design - What your University Forgot to Teach You.
-Andrew is a panel member for the General Monash Foundation and CEO of The Centre for Transition.
-In 2013 Andrew became an ambassador for the Global Ecovillage Network for Australia and New Zealand.
+In 2013 Andrew is a Board Trustee for the Global Ecovillage Network (GEN), a not for profit based in Scotland.
+He is also a representative for GEN Oceania and Asia.
 He has a strong interest in entrepreneurship, sustainability and works in a number of countries at senior levels.

 Verena became involved in the work of Elliott Jaques through Professor Gillian Stamp and was one of four original CPA trainers worldwide.
 Verena is an associate of BIOSS Australasia, EDAC and a senior partner of The Working Journey.
 She is highly regarded by colleagues, clients and friends with extensive knowledge and understanding of the complexity based assessment methods.
 Verena was Talent Manager for the international communications company MTN and used Levels of Work and Capability mapping for managing and planning talent pools across a number of countries.